 - Access to and support of DLF travel awards, honors, event sponsorships, fellowships (including our signature “cross-pollinators” program, connecting DLF practitioners with related conferences and communities), and other grant opportunities, some of which are exclusive to members

-- Support for open access publications and services like the DLF wiki (with our “Organizers’ Toolkit” and special resources for digitization and Hidden Collections projects), our Community Calendar (your one–stop–shop for events in the field!), Digitization Cost Calculator, DLF Jobs, and a repository of white papers, conference materials, and other useful grey literature
+- Support for open access publications and services like the DLF wiki (with our “Organizers’ Toolkit” and special resources for digitization and Hidden Collections projects), our Community Calendar (your one–stop–shop for events in the field!), Digitization Cost Calculator, DLF Jobs, various CLIR reports related to digital libraries and cultural heritage, and a repository of white papers, conference materials, and other useful grey literature

 - A vote in the selection process for our new Community/Capacity Awards